 Think back to the first physical transaction between Alice and Bob.
 Is there a way to make digital transactions look more like that?

-Here’s a thought: Alice and Bob could distribute the ledger to all their trusted friends, not just Dave, and decentralize trust.
+One approach: Alice and Bob could distribute the ledger to all their trusted friends, not just Dave, and decentralize trust.
 Because the ledger is digital, all copies of the ledger could sync together.
-If a simple majority of participants agree that the transaction is valid (e.g. confirm that Alice actually owns the token she wants to send), it gets added to the ledger.
+If a simple majority of participants agree that the transaction is valid (e.g., confirm that Alice actually owns the token she wants to send), it gets added to the ledger.

 When a lot of people have a copy of the same ledger, it becomes more difficult to cheat.
 If Alice or Bob wanted to falsify a transaction, they would have to compromise the majority of participants, which is much harder than compromising a single participant.